jendave/roll-table-importer/README.md

 ### CSVs

-A .csv can be used for a rollable table. as commas are quite common in text that will appear in rollable tables, the pipe is used as the delimiter instead (|) The file name will be used for the table name.
+A .csv can be used for a roll table. as commas are quite common in text that will appear in roll tables, the pipe is used as the delimiter instead (|) The file name will be used for the table name.

 goods.csv